ORLADEYO- berotralstat hydrochloride capsule ORLADEYO- berotralstat hydrochloride pellet

 Animal Data

-In the pre- and post-natal development study in rats, berotralstat was administered to dams during the pregnancy and lactation periods at doses up to 45 mg/kg/day (approximately 2 times of the MRHDD on a mg/m2 basis).
+In the pre- and post-natal development study in rats, berotralstat was administered to dams during the pregnancy and lactation periods at doses up to 45 mg/kg/day (approximately 2-times of the MRHDD on a mg/m2 basis).
 Berotralstat was detected in the plasma of pups during the lactation period.
 The berotralstat concentration in the pup plasma was approximately 2% of the maternal plasma.
 Both dams and pups at 45 mg/kg/day showed statistically significant decreases in body weight gain (p<0.05).
 No treatment-related effects were observed at 25 mg/kg/day (approximately equal to the MRHDD on a mg/m2 basis).

 8.4 Pediatric Use

-The safety and effectiveness of ORLADEYO in pediatric patients <12 years of age have not been established.
+The safety and effectiveness of ORLADEYO have not been established in pediatric patients younger than 2 years of age.

 8.5 Geriatric Use